0xPolygon/polygon-edge-docs/docs/chainbridge/setup/deploy-contracts.md

 :::

-Once the contracts have deployed, you will get the following result:
+Once the contracts have been deployed, you will get the following result:

 ```bash
 Deploying contracts...